Email Reply Prompts: Inbox Triage in Minutes

 • Restating the sender’s question back to them before answering

-• Adding new asks to a reply — start a new thread instead
+• Adding a new ask to a reply instead of starting a fresh thread

 • Sending without re-reading once for tone

-• Apologizing four times for a 3-day delay
+• Apologizing four times for a three-day delay

 Tags: #Prompt #Productivity #Email writing